Victoria garden guide and the Butchart Gardens

 Beacon Hill Park

 South of downtown off Douglas Street, offering much variety and space even with a Petting Zoo.
 Don't miss the photogenic stone bridge across from the pond.
+A jewel!

 A pleasant small oceanfront park with views to the Olympic Mountains.